View Source AWS.SecurityHub (aws-elixir v1.0.11)

 To group the related findings in the insight, use the

-Creates a member association in Security Hub between the specified accounts and the account used to make the request, which is the administrator account.
+Creates a member association in Security Hub CSPM between the specified accounts and the account used to make the request, which is the administrator account.

 If you are integrated with Organizations, then the administrator account is designated by the organization management account.

-is always used to add accounts that are not organization
+CreateMembers is always used to add accounts that are not organization

 members.

-For accounts that are managed using Organizations, CreateMembers
+For accounts that are managed using Organizations, CreateMembers is only used

 in the following cases:

-enable Security Hub, you
+To enable Security Hub CSPM, you

-can use the EnableSecurityHub
+can use the EnableSecurityHub operation.

 For accounts that are not organization members, you create the account